awsdocs/amazon-ec2-user-guide/doc_source/share-amis-with-organizations-and-OUs.md

 ### View the organizations and OUs with which an AMI is shared \(AWS CLI\)<a name="decribe-ami-launch-permissions-aws-cli"></a>

-You can check with which organizations and OUs you've shared your AMI by using the [describe\-image\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-image-attribute.html) command \(AWS CLI\) and the `launchPermission` attribute\.
+You can check which organizations and OUs you've shared your AMI with by using the [https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-image-attribute.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-image-attribute.html) command \(AWS CLI\) and the `launchPermission` attribute\.

 **To check with which organizations and OUs you've shared your AMI using the AWS CLI**
-The [describe\-image\-attribute](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-image-attribute.html) command describes the `launchPermission` attribute for the specified AMI, and returns the organizations and OUs with which you've shared the AMI\.
+The [https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-image-attribute.html](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-image-attribute.html) command describes the `launchPermission` attribute for the specified AMI, and returns the organizations and OUs with which you've shared the AMI\.

 ```
 aws ec2 describe-image-attribute \